-The progress of these bills will be closely monitored during Phase III, as the lifting of the limitation of liability will allow for monetary penalties to be collected regardless of the value of the vessel and the cargo, and require restoration to the maximum extent as detailed in Recommendation 18.
+A senate bill that states the above language was not submitted in 2013 to accompany HR:71.
+The progress of the CRCA reauthorization will be closely monitored during Phase IV.
+Additionally, any bills that may be introduced during the 113th Congress to lift the limitation of liability to allow for monetary penalties to be collected regardless of the value of the vessel and the cargo, and require restoration to the maximum extent as detailed in Recommendation 18 will be monitored.

-• Continue to monitor the progress of the CRCA reauthorization, and provide any support when necessary.
+• Continue to monitor the progress of the CRCA reauthorization, and provide support regarding removal of limitations on liability when possible.